MZehren/DrumsFinder/README.md

 # DrumsFinder
 This project aims to write the drums music sheet from an audio source.

-I'm unsing neural network with Lasagne for Theano to predict the partition.
-The network is looking for features in the frequencies domain to predict the drum part.
+I'm unsing neural network with TensorFlow to write the partition.
+The network is looking for features in the frequencies domain to label the drum part.

-Right now the project uses a Multi-Layer Perceptron (MLP) model, from Lasagne's tutoriel, to predict samples isolated in music files gathered around the web.
-It has a precision of 80%, which is not really representative because of the low number of samples.

 TODO :
 - Use a long short-term memory (LSTM) network to handle the evolution in time of a sample.
-- Classify overlaping samples.
-- Classify samples following each other in the same file.
-- Classify drums with other instruments playing above them.
 - Retreive the frequencies of the classes of a particular song to isolate the drums.
-- Write the partition in D3js.
 - Create an midi exporter.

+Questions :
+- Faire une covolution 1D VS 2D ?
+Repérer des attributs indépendament du pitch -> nécessite une normalisation des l'espace des fréquences qui n'est pas linéaire
+- Feeder une MFC plutôt qu'une DFT https://en.wikipedia.org/wiki/Mel-frequency_cepstrum ?
+- Détecter les cas sans label: ajouter un label "sans label" ou mettre tous les labels à 0 ?